Topography optimization for enhancing microalgal growth in raceway ponds: Two-lap system with a paddle-wheel

-Let us denote by $P$ the permutation matrix associated with $\pi$ i.e., 1 as entries on the anti-diagonal.
-Let us denote by $C^1$ (resp. $C^2$) the photo-inhibition state for the first (resp. second) lap of the raceway.
+Denote by $P$ the permutation matrix associated with $\pi=(1 \ N_z)(2 \ N_z-1)(3 \ N_z-2)\ldots$ (see Section~\ref{subsec:twolaps}), i.e., 1 as entries on the anti-diagonal and by $C^1$ (resp. $C^2$) the photoinhibition state for the first (resp. second) lap of the raceway.
 We then assume that the state $C$ is 2-periodic, meaning that $C^1(0)=PC^2(L)$.
-From~\eqref{eq:muNza}, we define the objective function by
+From~\eqref{eq:muNz}, we define the objective function by